Innovative Bureaucracy in Bangladesh: An Untold Story

 It is evident that Bangladesh’s bureaucrats are coasting along uncharted waters ‘outside the box’ striving to innovate.
 That is all part of a friendly contest among themselves to see who can vindicate the government’s vision of a Digital Bangladesh by 2021.
 Many such innovations were showcased at a summit on digital innovation within the civil service.

 For the purposes of government and public administration, innovation was simplified to an easily quantifiable concept — reduction of time, cost or number of visits for the citizens for a certain service.
-Hence a mere change, with or without the aid of information technology, is not innovation unless it has demonstrably made life easier for the citizens in terms of their time and money.
+Hence a mere change, with or without the aid of information technology, is not an innovation unless it has demonstrably made life easier for the citizens in terms of their time and money.
 At the other end though, ICT is used to eliminate numerous steps for delivering a service.
 Hence, new IT enabled systems have replaced archaic ones in a bid towards what is called ‘Service Process Simplification’.
 This has become mandatory for every government organ.

 Evaluations show decentralisation and service delivery through the digital centres have reduced time by 85%, cost by 63% and number of visits by 40%.
 A study of 23 services over the last six years shows that these people living on the margins saved over half a billion dollars, thanks to easier access to public services.